owzim/PWModuleConfigHelper/README.md

         // optional, defaults to 'InputfieldRadios'
         'inputfieldType' => 'InputfieldRadios',

-        // each key is for the form label, each value will be saved if selected 'options' => array(
+        // each key is for the input label, each value will be saved if selected 'options' => array(
             'Option 1' => 1,
             'Option 2' => 2,